aymanaghi/aymanaghi/README.md

 # Welcome to My Chaos

-Yo, what's up? 👾 I’m [Your Name] (aka Stinger when I’m in my element).
+Yo, what's up? 👾 I’m Ayman (aka Stinger when I’m in my element).
 This is my digital lair where I let my passions for tech, gaming, and design run wild.
 Grab your coffee and let’s dive into the madness.

 ## About Me